computercrunchnz/PicoOS/README.md

 Boards with the RP2040 processor and Micropython.

 # Support Lifecycle
-Each full release of PicoOS (1.x 2.x etc) gets 2 years of updates from the release date.
+Each full release of PicoOS (1.x 2.x etc) gets 2 years of support from the release date.

-PicoOS 1 End of Feature Updates: 4/9/2023
+PicoOS 1 Feature Updates have ended.

 PicoOS 1 End Of Support: 11/1/2025

 # Setup 1 - For Windows, macOS and Linux to add files to the RP2040 Board.